$0 Malta — Quick-Start Checklist

 How Respite Care Works in Foster Care

 Respite care in the foster care context isn't about emergencies (that's emergency fostering, a separate category).
-It's about planned breaks -- a weekend, a few days, occasionally a week -- where a foster child stays with another approved carer so the foster parent can rest, attend to personal matters, or simply recharge.
+It's about planned breaks for an agreed period, where a foster child may stay with another approved carer so the foster parent can rest, attend to personal matters, or recharge.

 Foster families in Malta also have access to free therapeutic support services -- government-subsidized counseling, play therapy, and 24/7 on-call crisis intervention.
 These services exist alongside respite care as part of the support structure designed to keep placements stable.
 If you're feeling overwhelmed, reaching out to your social worker about both therapeutic support and respite is the right move, not a sign of failure.